littlstar/littlstar.github.io/content-guide.md

 #### Photos

-When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 144MB**.
+When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 We are working on a public HTTP import URL feature which will allow for sizes in excess of this limit.
-The following are general processing settings used by the Littlstar platform when creating these versions to support as many devices as possible.

-**Large**
-Width: 1600px
-Height: Fit to maintain aspect ratio
-Format: JPEG

-**Medium**
-Width: 640px
-Height: Fit to maintain aspect ratio
-Format: JPEG

-**Small**
-Width: 250px
-Height: Fit to maintain aspect ratio
-Format: JPEG

-**Thumbnail**
-Width: 100px
-Height: Fit to maintain aspect ratio
-Format: JPEG

 These versions have been designed to work across the maximum number of devices and clients.
 Each version is used to display your photo in specific sections and areas across our platform.
 However, the originally uploaded photo is used in our player on that photo's page to ensure every visitor experiences your photo at its maximum resolution and quality.

 ### Mobile Apps